 I had just landed in the Calgary (Alberta) airport with my dad when in a panic he realized he forgot to make an important phone call before he left the US.
 He wanted to take out his phone and pick up a local signal to make the call.

-I reminded him that this is not the US, and international roaming charges will apply if you pick up any service up here in Canada.
-This could cost a couple dollars per minute.
+I reminded him that this is not the US, and international roaming charges will apply if you pick up the cell service in Canada.
+This could cost a couple of dollars per minute.
 In an emergency, I can see this making sense, but luckily I had a better, cheaper option for him.

 How to Check Your Voicemail Overseas

 If you do not yet have a password for your voicemail account, get one.
 You can probably do this online in your account, but it’s easiest to do it at home before you go, so you don’t have to worry about finding WiFi to make it happen.

 Once you have a password, you can use Skype to call yourself, and then punch in the code and you should be able to check your voicemail just like that.

 Note: You cannot do this if you have suspended your account.

 - A Complete Guide to Using Your iPhone Abroad, for Dummies

 - How to Unlock Your iPhone and Use an International SIM Card

 - Using Your iPhone Abroad with WiFi and Airplane Mode